ativor/left-truncatable-prime/README.md

 For example: The input 10 should give the output 47; the input 100 should give the output 5167; the input 1000 should give the output 8391283.

+The applications needs to meet 2 conditions:

+1. return the number within 0.5 seconds
+2. Use less than 8kB of memory

 This is the fastest way of returning the given number.
 On a virtual machine with one core it returns the 2166th lfet-truncatable prime 999.962.683 in 0.037 seconds.

 The application is distributed under the Apache 2.0 license